Lukc/tartines-www/rules.md

 # Memos

-Memos *may* be published by [Council] members to document changes in Tartines’ events or infrastructure.
+Memos *may* be published by [Council] members to document changes in Tartines' events or infrastructure.
 A memo *must* be published for any non-trivial event.

 Council members *must* be notified individually of new memos in the shortest possible delays.